MONTBRETIA

 Deep orange tones, almost red.

-The parallel-veined leaves are strap-shaped with pointed tips that often tinged orange.
+The parallel-veined leaves are strap-shaped with pointed tips that are often tinged orange.

 Montretia grows in clumps, spreading from underground corms.